 I learned long ago that leftover potatoes come in handy if they’re ready to use all week long.
 One of my favorite ways to enjoy potatoes is scooped out, mashed, and stuffed right back into the shells.
 The skins become super crunchy on the outside, and the filling is pure creamy goodness on the inside.
 Using leftover cooked vegetables, which add extra fiber and nutrients, along with a bit of hummus, dinner almost makes itself.
 These are simple, satisfying, and completely delicious.
-Recipe and photo contributed by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen. more→
+Photos by Evan Atlas.
+Recipe by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen. more→

 This pizza variation could not be easier.
 I have found the key to vegan pizza is loads of fresh toppings and contrasting flavors.
-In this one, sweet pineapple mingles with a myriad of fresh veggies — the more the better.
-Recipe and photo contributed by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen.
+In this pineapple veggie pizza on pita bread, the sweet fruit mingles with a myriad of fresh vegetables — the more the better.
+Recipe and photo contributed by Vicki Brett-Gach of Ann Arbor Vegan Kitchen.
+Photos by Evan Atlas.

 Made simply with a few fruits, one vegetable, and nothing else, this green smoothie tastes only like the fruit itself, yet provides all the nutritional advantages of the greens, too.
 Plus it’s incredibly energizing, and actually makes you feel great, inside and out.
 Contributed by Vicki Brett-Gach from her blog, Ann Arbor Vegan Kitchen. more→